Message from Mike Brubaker, Hunger-Free Lancaster County’s Chair:

 Hunger is a 100% solvable problem but we can’t do it alone.
 Please explore how you can “Get Involved” right here on our website and be sure to find us on social media to stay current on local and national news and events.

-Read the Hunger-Free Lancaster County Highlights 2016 below or click here to download a copy.
+Read the Hunger-Free Lancaster County Highlights 2016 above or click here to download a copy.